Aalborg: Transport

 On the north side of the Limfjord is Nørresundby, connected to Aalborg by the Limfjordsbroen road bridge, which was inaugurated in 1933, replacing a pontoon bridge which dated to 1865.
 The iron Limfjord Railway Bridge, inaugurated in 1938, is a nine-span bascule bridge.
 It opens 4,000 times a year, allowing around 10,000 vessels to sail under it.
 Opening in 1969 as the first motorway tunnel to be built in Denmark, the Limfjord Tunnel is 582 m long and has three lanes in each direction.
 It forms part of the E45, stretching from Alta, Norway, to Gela, Italy.

 Aalborg Airport is 6 km northwest of the city centre.
-With its two runways, it has 20 direct routes to destinations in Denmark, Norway, Ireland, the Netherlands, the UK, Spain, and Turkey, along with seasonal flights to additional Spanish destinations and the Faroe Islands.
+With its two runways, it has 20 direct routes to destinations in Denmark, Norway, Ireland, the Netherlands, the UK, USA, Spain, and Turkey, along with seasonal flights to additional Spanish destinations and the Faroe Islands.
 Processing 1.4 million passengers a year, the airport is the third largest in Denmark.
 The Aalborg Air Base, an important Danish Air Force facility, occupies part of the extensive airport area.
-The Port of Aalborg is northern Denmark’s main import/export hub, operated by Aalborg Havn A/S on the Limfjord.
+The Port of Aalborg is northern Denmark's main import/export hub, operated by Aalborg Havn A/S on the Limfjord.
 Two additional private harbours serve the cement factory, Aalborg Portland A/S, and the power station, Vattenfall A/S.

 The city's main train station, Aalborg Railway Station, is on John F. Kennedys Plads.
-It opened in 1869, when the Aalborg to Randers railway was inaugurated.
+It opened in 1869, when the Aalborg to Randers railway line was inaugurated.
 The original station building was designed by N.P.C.
 Holsøe while the present building, which opened in 1902, was designed by Thomas Arboe.
-Aalborg Railway Station is operated by Banedanmark and DSB.
+Aalborg Railway Station is operated by Banedanmark and the railway companies DSB and Nordjyske Jernbaner.
 Other rail stations in Aalborg are Skalborg Station, Aalborg Vestby Station and Lindholm Station.
 There are regular bus services covering the inner city as well as the wider urban area.

 Cycling is also relatively popular in Aalborg.
 Statistics for 2012 indicate 44% of the population use their bicycles several times a week while 27% of the workforce cycle to work.
 The municipal authorities hope to increase the use of bicycles by providing better cycle tracks and parking facilities, as well as improved support services.
 Starting from 2009, city bikes were provided free of charge in Aalborg and Nørresundby from April to November with numerous stands throughout the area, however the city bike system was closed down in 2014 when funding ran out.
 In 2008, plans were made to build a light rail system to serve Aalborg, similar to Odense Letbane and Aarhus Letbane.
 In 2014, the government committed funding to light rail in Aalborg, only to retract the funding after a new cabinet was elected in the 2015 general election.
 In 2017, government funding was approved to build a bus rapid transit system instead of the light rail.
-The system known as Plusbus is planned to be operational in 2023.
+The system known as Plusbus eventually opened on 23 September 2023.